-Under the South 1st Street Bridge (also called the Drake Bridge) is a beach-like area where children can explore among the rocks, shells, and knobby cypress knees (cypress tree roots seen to the right of the rock below).
+Under the South 1st Street Bridge (also called the Drake Bridge) is a beach-like area where children can explore among the rocks, shells, and knobby cypress knees (cypress tree roots).

 We walked less than 1/4 mile on the trail and crossed Riverside Drive to get to Butler Park.
 The kids immediately ran straight up Doug Sahm Hill without bothering to follow the leisurely spiraling sidewalk.

-Looking southeast from the top of the hill, you can see Palmer Events Center and this field ready for play time.
+Looking southeast from the top of the hill, you can see Palmer Events Center and a huge field that’s ready for playtime.